Molter73/monty_hall_problem/README.md

 ## Execution

-Running the compiled ./build/game will run the Monty Hall game 1.000.000 automatically and output the results unto the console.
+Running the compiled ./build/game will run the Monty Hall game 1.000.000 times automatically and output the results unto the console.

 ./build/game -h for more options.